nmadhire-vibecoding/understanding-pydantic/README.md

 - `pydantic` - Data validation and settings management
 - `google-generativeai` - Google Gemini API (using Gemini 2.5 Flash)
-- `email-validator` - Email validation support
+- `email-validator` - Email validation support (indirectly required by Pydantic's EmailStr if used in future extensions)

 ## Gemini Models